Laser Hair Removal Before and Aftercare | SEV Laser

 Your skin might be a little red or tender after your laser hair removal treatment, and that’s perfectly okay.
 Here’s what you’ll need to do to nurture your skin post-treatment and help your side effects dissipate quickly.

-No jacuzzis No jacuzzis, saunas, or other high-temperature environments
+No jacuzzis No jacuzzis, saunas, and other high-temperature environments.

 Know the Side Effects